06. Serverless

 • Provisioned Concurrency would ensure instances would be allocated before function invoked; so no cold start occurrs

-• Using CloudFormation
+• Using CloudFormation to deployment:

 • inline – use Code.ZipFile property; could not include dependencies